Back to Accounting & Tax

 What does outsourced accounting cost in UAE?

-Full-service accounting usually costs AED 3,000 to AED 5,000+ per month.
-It includes the standard package, plus monthly management accounts, multi-entity or group accounting, FTA correspondence, and a dedicated account manager.
+This covers everything in standard, plus monthly management accounts, multi-entity or group accounting, FTA correspondence, and a dedicated account manager.

-When does in-house accounting make sense?
+When does in-house make sense?

 When outsourcing is the better choice